bastiscode/spell_check/README.rst

     e.g. ``make DOCKER_CMD=wharfer build_docker``.

 .. note::
-    The Docker setup is only intended to be used for using the command line tools/Python API with pretrained or your own models and evaluating them on benchmarks, but not for training.
+    The Docker setup is only intended to be used for running the command line tools/Python API with pretrained or your own models and evaluating benchmarks, but not for training.

 .. note::
     Running the Docker container with GPU support assumes that you have the `NVIDIA Container Toolkit`_ installed.